programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 word: .	upos: PUNCT
 ```

-And doing the same for our French sentence follows the same syntax:
+We will now do the same for our French sentence using the same syntax, but with the French model:

 ```python